Online Notarization of Power of Attorney: Your Essential Guide

 Why Do You Need a Power of Attorney?

-The need for a PoA often arises when you cannot handle your affairs personally.
+The need for a POA often arises when you cannot handle your affairs personally.
 For instance, if you’re traveling abroad and need someone trustworthy to manage your finances back home; if you’re starting up a limited liability company but can’t be physically present for all necessary formalities; or perhaps if you’re buying property and require assistance with signing purchase contracts.